bilal3898/Attendance-System-Using-Face-Recognition/README.md

-# Face Recognition-Based Attendance System
+# Attendance System Using Face Recognition
-This project implements a **Face Recognition-Based Attendance System** using Python and various machine learning libraries.
+This project implements a **Attendance System Using Face Recognition** using Python and various machine learning libraries.
 It automates the process of marking attendance by recognizing faces in real-time or through pre-recorded images or videos.
 The system is efficient, secure, and user-friendly, making it ideal for schools, colleges, offices, and other organizations.

 ## Features
 - **Face Detection and Recognition**: